MaxNeedsSnacks/roadrunner/README.md

 [![This is a fork](https://img.shields.io/badge/This%20is%20a%20fork-Support%20the%20original%20mod!-fcb95b)](https://github.com/CaffeineMC/lithium-fabric/)
 [![Architectury](https://img.shields.io/badge/built%20with-Architectury%20Loom-f95f1e)](https://github.com/architectury/architectury-loom)

-Meep Meep! (also known as Road Runner) is an **unofficial fork** of the popular performance-enhancing Fabric mod [Lithium](https://github.com/CaffeineMC/lithium-fabric) by jellysquid3 for the Forge mod loader, based on the [Architectury Loom](https://github.com/architectury/architectury-loom) toolchain.
+RoadRunner (also known as Meep Meep!) is an **unofficial fork** of the popular performance-enhancing Fabric mod [Lithium](https://github.com/CaffeineMC/lithium-fabric) by jellysquid3 for the Forge mod loader, based on the [Architectury Loom](https://github.com/architectury/architectury-loom) toolchain.
 This mod aims to optimise many areas of the game in order to provide better overall performance for both Minecraft **clients and servers**, while **not requiring the mod to be installed on both sides**.

-*(Note: Meep Meep!, as mentioned above is an unofficial fork and has thus not been endorsed by jellysquid3 or the CaffeineMC organisation.
+*(Note: RoadRunner, as mentioned above is an unofficial fork and has thus not been endorsed by jellysquid3 or the CaffeineMC organisation.
 Please report any issues you have to **us only**, and we will forward them only if we are able to reproduce the problem on Fabric with the upstream version of Lithium!)*

 ### Downloads

-You can currently find downloads for Meep Meep! through our [GitHub releases page](https://github.com/MaxNeedsSnacks/meep-meep/releases).
+You can currently find downloads for RoadRunner through our [GitHub releases page](https://github.com/MaxNeedsSnacks/roadrunner/releases).
 A release on CurseForge is currently ~~not?~~ planned, but will take some time as we want to make sure this mod works **without any major issues** on Forge before pushing an initial build.

 **That said, you have our express permission to include the GitHub releases builds of this mod in your CurseForge packs, and we will be asking to have those added to the approved non-CurseForge mods list, as well!**

 ### Installation instructions

-Meep Meep! can be installed like any other Forge mod by dragging it into your modded Minecraft instance's `mods` folder.
+RoadRunner can be installed like any other Forge mod by dragging it into your modded Minecraft instance's `mods` folder.

 ### Issues and Contributing

-If you'd like to get help with the mod, feel free to open an [issue](https://github.com/MaxNeedsSnacks/meep-meep/issues/) here on GitHub, and if you want to propose new features or otherwise contribute to the mod, we will gladly accept pull requests, as well!
+If you'd like to get help with the mod, feel free to open an [issue](https://github.com/MaxNeedsSnacks/roadrunner/issues/) here on GitHub, and if you want to propose new features or otherwise contribute to the mod, we will gladly accept pull requests, as well!

 ### Support the (original) developers

-Meep Meep! is only possible thanks to the many high-quality contributions made by the original Lithium developers, and as such, we would like to ask you to support *them*, instead!
+RoadRunner is only possible thanks to the many high-quality contributions made by the original Lithium developers, and as such, we would like to ask you to support *them*, instead!
 For more information, you can see [this section](https://github.com/CaffeineMC/lithium-fabric#support-the-developers) in the upstream repository's readme.

 ---